-Lamzede (velmanase alfa-tycv) is proven for the treatment of alpha-mannosidosis.
-Lamzede is medically necessary when the following additional criteria are met:
+Lamzede (velmanase alfa-tycv) is proven and medically necessary for the treatment of alpha-mannosidosis when the following additional criteria are met:

-- For initial therapy, all of the following: - Diagnosis of alpha-mannosidosis confirmed by one of the following: - Absence or deficiency (< 10% of the lab specific normal mean) of alpha-Mannosidase enzyme activity; or - Molecular genetic testing for mutations in the MAN2B1 gene
+- For initial therapy, all of the following: - O Diagnosis of alpha-mannosidosis confirmed by one of the following: - Absence or deficiency (< 10% of the lab specific normal mean) of alpha-Mannosidase enzyme activity; or - Molecular genetic testing for mutations in the MAN2B1 gene

-- Presence of clinical signs and symptoms of the disease (e.g., hepatosplenomegaly, skeletal abnormalities, ataxia, intellectual disability, hearing loss); - Lamzede (velmanase alfa-tycv) is not being used to treat central nervous system (CNS) manifestations of alphamannosidosis; and - o Dosing is in accordance with the U.S. FDA approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with Lamzede (velmanase alfa-tycv) therapy; and - o Patient has experienced a positive clinical response to Lamzede (velmanase alfa-tycv) therapy (e.g., improved motor function, improved pulmonary function); and - Dosing is in accordance with the U.S. FDA approved labeling; and - Reauthorization will be for no more than 12 months
+- Presence of clinical signs and symptoms of the disease (e.g., hepatosplenomegaly, skeletal abnormalities, ataxia, intellectual disability, hearing loss); - Lamzede (velmanase alfa-tycv) is not being used to treat central nervous system (CNS) manifestations of alphamannosidosis: and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with Lamzede (velmanase alfa-tycv) therapy; and - Patient has experienced a positive clinical response to Lamzede (velmanase alfa-tycv) therapy (e.g., improved motor function, improved pulmonary function); and - o Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - o Reauthorization will be for no more than 12 months

-Lumizyme (alglucosidase alfa) is proven for the treatment of Pompe disease.
-Lumizyme is medically necessary when the following additional criteria are met:
+Lumizyme (alglucosidase alfa) is medically necessary for the treatment of Pompe disease when the following criteria are met:

-- For initial therapy, one of the following: - All of the following for infantile-onset Pompe disease: - Diagnosis of infantile-onset Pompe disease as confirmed by one the following:

-- Absence or deficiency (< 1% of the lab specific normal mean) of acid alpha-glucosidase (GAA) activity in skin fibroblasts; or - Molecular genetic testing for deletion or mutations in the GAA gene or
+- For initial therapy, one of the following: - All of the following for infantile-onset Pompe disease: - Diagnosis of infantile-onset Pompe disease as confirmed by one the following: - Absence or deficiency (< 1% of the lab specific normal mean) acid alpha-glucosidase deficiency (GAA) activity in skin fibroblasts; or - Molecular genetic testing for deletion or mutations in the GAA gene or

-- Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - Initial authorization will be for no more than 12 months.
+- Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - Initial authorization will be for no more than 12 months

-- All of the following for late-onset (non-infantile) Pompe disease: - Diagnosis of late-onset Pompe disease as confirmed by one the following: - Absence or deficiency (< 40% of the lab specific normal mean) of acid alpha-glucosidase (GAA) activity in lymphocytes, fibroblasts, or muscle; or - Molecular genetic testing for deletion or mutations in the GAA gene
+- o All of the following for late-onset (non-infantile) Pompe disease: - Diagnosis of late-onset Pompe disease as confirmed by one the following: - Absence or deficiency (< 40% of the lab specific normal mean) acid alpha-glucosidase deficiency (GAA) activity in lymphocytes, fibroblasts, or muscle; or - Molecular genetic testing for deletion or mutations in the GAA gene

-- Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - Initial authorization will be for no more than 12 months
+- Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - Initial authorization will be for no more than 12 months

-• For continuation of therapy, all of the following:
+For continuation of therapy, all of the following:

-- o Patient has previously received treatment with alglucosidase therapy; and - Patient has experienced a positive clinical response to alglucosidase therapy (e.g., improved respiratory/cardiac function, improved endurance, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - Reauthorization will be for no more than 12 months
+- o Patient has previously received treatment with alglucosidase therapy; and - Patient has experienced a positive clinical response to alglucosidase therapy (e.g., improved respiratory/cardiac function, improved endurance, etc.); and - o Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Reauthorization will be for no more than 12 months

-Mepsevii (vestronidase alfa-vjbk) is proven for the treatment of mucopolysaccharidosis VII (MPS VII, Sly syndrome).
-Mepsevii is medically necessary when the following additional criteria are met:
+Mepsevii (vestronidase alfa-vjbk) is proven and medically necessary for the treatment of Mucopolysaccharidosis VII (MPS VII, Sly syndrome) when the following criteria are met:

-- For initial therapy, all of the following: - o Diagnosis of mucopolysaccharidosis VII confirmed by one of the following: - Absence or deficiency of fibroblast or leukocyte enzyme activity of beta glucuronidase; or - Molecular genetic confirmation of mutations in the GUSB gene
+- For initial therapy, all of the following: - o Diagnosis of Mucopolysaccharidosis VII confirmed by one of the following: - Absence or deficiency of fibroblast or leukocyte enzyme activity of beta glucuronidase; or - Molecular genetic confirmation of mutations in the GUSB gene